ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 For functions the *<arg>* children contain information about all arguments, in order (and without using the attribute *index* described below).
-The *<retval>* child element can contain information about the function return value, when that element is not present the function has return type :c:type:`void`.
+The *<retval>* child element can contain information about the function return value, when that element is not present the function has return type *void*.

 For methods the *<arg>* children can contain more information about some arguments, these children have an *index* attribute that tells which argument is described.
 Likewise the *<retval>* element can optionally